antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 The tools part of DNX lines up best with the .NET Core Tools that are part of today's release.

 DNX was great if you wanted all three of those things, but could be a problem if you only wanted one or two of them.
-This problem become obvious to us as we experimented with the [corert](https://github.com/dotnet/corert) native compilation project, which required a different set of tools than DNX provided.
+This problem became obvious to us as we experimented with the [corert](https://github.com/dotnet/corert) native compilation project, which required a different set of tools than DNX provided.

 DNX also relied on environment variables to set an "in use" version.
 That made it hard to use multiple .NET Core apps from the same command prompt.